Ecwid/ecwid-api-docs/includes/_combinations.md

 #### Request body

-A JSON object of type 'Combination' with the following fields:
+A JSON object of type 'Variation' with the following fields:

-#### Combination
+#### Variation
 Field | Type  | Description
 ------| ----- | -----------
-options | Array\<*OptionValue*\> | Set of options that identifies this combination.
-An array of name-value pairs sku | string  | Combination SKU.
-Omitted if the combination inherits the base product's SKU quantity | number | Amount of the combination items in stock.
-Omitted if the combination inherits the base product's quantity. unlimited | boolean | `true` if the combination has unlimited stock (that is, never runs out) price | number | Combination price.
-Omitted if the combination inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the combination's wholesale price tiers (quantity limit and price).
-Omitted if the combination inherits the base product's tiered price settings. weight | number | Combination weight in the units defined in store settings.
-Omitted if the combination inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this combination, if set.
-When the combination in stock amount reaches this level, the store administrator gets an email notification.
-Omitted if the combination inherits the base product's settings.
+options | Array\<*OptionValue*\> | Set of options that identifies this variation.
+An array of name-value pairs sku | string  | Variation SKU.
+Omitted if the variation inherits the base product's SKU quantity | number | Amount of the variation items in stock.
+Omitted if the variation inherits the base product's quantity. unlimited | boolean | `true` if the variation has unlimited stock (that is, never runs out) price | number | Variation price.
+Omitted if the variation inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the variation's wholesale price tiers (quantity limit and price).
+Omitted if the variation inherits the base product's tiered price settings. weight | number | Variation weight in the units defined in store settings.
+Omitted if the variation inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this variation, if set.
+When the variation in stock amount reaches this level, the store administrator gets an email notification.
+Omitted if the variation inherits the base product's settings.

 #### OptionValue
 Field | Type | Description